How much do Caxton cards charge?

 | Currencies | 26+ | 40+ |

 When Caxton makes sense: If you already have Wise for receiving payments and want a second card with good multi-currency support and no monthly fee, Caxton is a reasonable option.
 It's particularly popular with UK travellers.
+For the full receiving-side comparison, see our Wise vs Payoneer breakdown.

 Pros